How are attitudes to data transparency and consumer ethics shifting?

 We would like to invite you to participate in our research study that takes the form of a game with many characters called Fictional Focus Group.

-If you decide to take part we will arrange for you to join a role-play game with 10-15 other people.
-We will help you to create a fictional character based on a survey you complete beforehand.
+If you decide to take part we you will join a role-play game with 10-15 other people.
+You will get to escape your lock-down reality and play the role of a unique character who faces all the complex challenges of contemporary life.

 The event itself will involve group discussion about the tricky choices your characters make as consumers or providers of food, clothing and money services.
 The game reveals the possible consequences of their actions as their data is reused in unforeseen ways.